Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/overview.md

 ### Subscribing sub-groups
 By default, each organizational grouping needs to be added individually to a service for its members to be subscribed to the service.
 If your organizational structure utilizes sub-groups linked to a parent group --- for example, departments under a company grouping, and the members of each department are listed under the relevant department but not also in the company grouping --- you may want to subscribe all the departments and therefore all the members by simply subscribing the parent company grouping.
 To facilitate this approach you can do the following:

-To allow for subscribing of sub-groups, Hornbill administrators can turn on the `com.hornbill.servicemanager.services.subscriptions.allowSubgroupsInclusion` setting, which is is off by default.
+To allow for subscribing of sub-groups, Hornbill administrators can turn on the `com.hornbill.servicemanager.services.subscriptions.allowSubgroupsInclusion` setting, which is off by default.

 This enables users to subscribe sub-groups to a service based on the parent grouping being subscribed.